Good Bad Ugly: Distribution

 Romeo Pictures bought the distribution rights of the film in Tamil Nadu.
 They initially held the same rights for Karnataka and Kerala as well, but KVN Productions later acquired the Karnataka rights, and Sree Gokulam Movies did so for Kerala.
 Prathyangira Cinemas acquired the distribution rights for the United States.

 Pre-bookings

-According to Pinkvilla, Good Bad Ugly registered the highest pre-release sales for the opening day in Tamil Nadu, earning ₹7.89 crore from 2,091 shows in the state, beating Beast (2022) which earned ₹7.87 crore from fewer than 1,500 shows.
-The film sold 645+ tickets for its opening day in Norway, surpassing Vidaamuyarchi and becoming the highest opening for an Ajith-starrer at the location.
-As the final advance booking for its opening weekend, it grossed ₹47.25 crore through pre-sales, beating Vidaamuyarchi which grossed ₹46.5 crore.
-Whereas ₹32.79 crore were contributed by Tamil Nadu only, it became the highest pre-booking for an Ajith-starrer.
+Good Bad Ugly sold 645+ tickets for its opening day in Norway, surpassing Vidaamuyarchi and becoming the highest opening for an Ajith-starrer at the location.

 Home media

 The post-theatrical streaming rights of the film were purchased by Netflix for ₹95 crore.
 The film began streaming there from 8 May 2025 in Tamil and dubbed versions in Telugu, Hindi, Kannada and Malayalam languages.

 Reception

 Critical response

 Good Bad Ugly received mixed reviews from critics, who noted that the film struggled to balance homage and storytelling.

 Ganesh Aaglave of Firstpost gave 3.5/5 stars and wrote "On the whole, Good Bad Ugly is a big-ticket entertainer and a visual treat for Thala Ajith fans."
 M Suganth of The Times of India gave 3/5 stars and wrote "It is cinema of maximalism, often breaking the third wall, peppered with throwbacks, and with only one goal – to deliver a high every few minutes.
 More than mass masala, it's max masala!"
 Avinash Ramachandran of The Indian Express gave 3/5 stars and wrote "Even if the writing is shallow, and most of the performances, except an Ajith showreel for the ages, are functional, the film is gloriously engaging."

 Sudhir Srinivasan of Cinema Express gave 3/5 stars and wrote "Adhik Ravichandran turns Good Bad Ugly into a chaotic shrine to nostalgia and heroism.
 It’s a party you can dance through, if you're in the mood."
 Bhawana Tanmayi of Moneycontrol gave 2.5/5 stars and wrote "The film completely lacks its main core, which is its storytelling point of view, the lack of emotional core and why we should root for the hero, and, obviously, the film consists of the never-ending slow-motion walks and gunfires.
 Anusha Sundar of OTTPlay gave 2.5/5 stars and wrote "GBU is a fanboy cinema, and has its right theatre moments and Easter eggs, if that's all you want to enjoy a film.
 GBU takes slow to find a pace in its writing.
 At times, it fumbles too evidently."